-In the event that the mathematical formula which determines the numbers of Delegates the Area is entitled to have represent it to CAWS is changed so as to increase the number of Delegates, a new class will be created for each such addition which shall consist of the Delegate(s) so seated during such year andfor which Class any new election will be held at each Annual Business Meeting held thereafter.
+In the event that the mathematical formula which determines the numbers of Delegates the Area is entitled to have represent it to CAWS is changed so as to increase the number of Delegates, a new class will be created for each such addition which shall consist of the Delegate(s) so seated during such year and for which Class any new election will be held at each Annual Business Meeting held thereafter.
 If the formula is changed to decrease the numbers, the most recently elected Class(es) shall be decertified backwards in time to correspond to the amount of such decrease and Class of Delegates so decertified shall assume the positions of Alternate Delegate(s) and any then sitting Alternate Delegate will no longer hold such position.

 - 17. Each delegate will serve in an advisory capacity to a standing area committee as previously described under the "Standing Area Committees" section of this document. - 18.
-The delegates are responsible for putting on Celebrate Around the World.
-All funds generated from the event shall be remitted to the SCTA to be held in allocated assets for Delegate Travel.
-Any additional fundraisers held by the delegates to fund delegate travel shall be remitted to the SCTA and held in allocated assets until such time as needed for the delegates to travel.
-Delegate travel fund will be used to send delegates to the World Service Conference and the Regional Caucus. \$500 will be kept for seedmoney for the following year's Celebrate Around the World - 19.
-Delegates may proxy votes from Area to Area within our region. - 20.
+The delegates are responsible for raising Delegate travel funds by putting on the annual Celebrate Around the World event.
+Delegate travel funds will be used to send delegates to the World Service Conference and the Regional Caucus. \$500 will be kept in the Delegate checking account as seed money for the following year's Celebrate Around the World event. - 19.
+SCTA Delegates will maintain a checking account under the SCTA umbrella account with two designated signers, Delegate A and Delegate B. The Area Treasurer will have read-only access for monthly oversight and reconciliation. - 20.
+Delegates may proxy votes from Area to Area within our region. - 21.
 It is Delegate C's responsibility to communicate to the member who submitted the flyer as to whether the flyer is approved and/or changes that need to be made.